ITCPR/cloud-cli/README.md

 ### `itcpr init`

-Creates a new repository in the organization and initializes it in the current folder.
+Creates a new repository in the organization and initializes it in the current folder using the `ITCPR/project-template` template.
 The repository name defaults to the current directory name, or you can specify a custom name.

 **Options:**
 - `--name, -n`: Repository name (defaults to current directory name)